apache/apisix/docs/en/latest/plugins/csrf.md

 }'
 ```

-CSRF plugin have been disabled.
+The CSRF plugin has been disabled.